 It is important to look after and protect your skin to avoid injury or infection.
-If you have lymphoedema or are at risk of it, you are also at risk of a skin infection called cellulitis.
+If you have lymphoedema or are at risk of it, you are also at risk of a skin infection called cellulitis (pages 69 to 71).
 It is important to know the signs of an infection.
 Good skin care can help reduce the risk of cellulitis.